 Research region and population

 The study was conducted in Israel, which has a highly developed high-tech sector.
 In order to identify which regional centers with a number of high-tech firms the field survey would target, we examined the spatial distribution of all 5,780 established high-tech firms in the IVC database to identify their geographical location and their sector affiliation.
 The geographical mapping was done using the Point Density tool, which is part of the ArcMap 10.2.2 software spatial mapping tool.
 The tool calculates the size per unit area [density] based on the point attribute for each cell (Silverman 1986).
-The initial mapping revealed that high-tech firms in Israel are geographically distributed; however, the clusters are mostly concentrated in specific areas in the center of the country, with three developed agglomerations of high-tech companies: separate agglomerations, continuous agglomerations, and the Tel-Aviv agglomeration, which expands concentrically [see figure 2 below].
+The initial mapping revealed that high-tech firms in Israel are geographically distributed; however, the clusters are mostly concentrated in specific areas in the center of the country, with three developed agglomerations of high-tech companies: separate agglomerations, continuous agglomerations, and the Tel-Aviv agglomeration, which expands concentrically [see Figure 2 below].

+(Figure 2 here)

 At the end of the mapping process, three regions (clusters) were selected for the online survey: